 make sense.
 Modern genetic studies of a Potter (direct descendant) could help sort out this possibility.

 Of intertest, there is an historical novel loosly based on the said John Theophilus Potter by P Watkins titled

 "The Wayward Gentleman: John Theophilus Potter & The Town of Haverfordwest - A biographical historical saga"

 Occ.
 Gentleman actor, moving to Haverfordwest from Ireland in 1778 where he introduced printing in 1780 .

 Also Master Bookbinder , Stationer, printer & bookseller 1785 Haverfordwest

-Present at the repulsion of the French invasion of 1797, which was
+Present at the repulsion of the French invasion of 1797, which

-Moved to London in 1807, where Potter's Press was established,
+He moved to London in 1807, where Potter's Press was established,

-[listed as living or working there in Pigot's 1822 directory
+as living or working there in Pigot's 1822 directory

 and one of the subscribers of "Memoirs of Owen Glendower" ],